Complaint Investigation Case Study (21 CFR 820.198): Part 2

 Complaint Investigation Case Study

 If you are interested in learning more about complaint handling, you might be interested in downloading the webinar that Medical Device Academy recorded last year for complaint handling and vigilance reporting (http://bit.ly/Complaint-Webinar-Landing).
-Leo Lagrotte, a former FDA investigator that works on our team as a consultant, also recorded a webinar related to CAPA and complaint investigations (http://bit.ly/FDACAPA).
 We can also help you one-on-one with a current complaint investigation you are conducting.
 Please don’t hesitate to contact me.
-Mobile: 802.281.4381 or email@example.com.
+Mobile: 802.281.4381 or firstname.lastname@example.org.

 Posted in: Complaint HandlingLeave a Comment (1) ↓